How to Help

 We are the only nonprofit designated by the state through dollar donations to promote the lifesaving mission of donation.
 We work with driver’s license offices, governmental agencies, nonprofit organizations, and businesses to maintain portals to the state and national donor registry to save & heal lives.

 Those who register to save lives are heroes.
-This decision is legal authorization for donation.
-The decision to register as an organ, eye and tissue donor is treated with the same significance as a will and will be honored if specific clinical criteria for donation is met.
+This decision is legal authorization for organ, eye and tissue donation.
+The decision to register as an organ, eye and tissue donor is treated like a will and will be honored if specific clinical criteria for donation is met.
 You are encouraged to share your decision with others.
+To update, remove, or add your name to the KY Donor Registry, see FAQ’s below.

 By the numbers